Welcome to the personal

 At any rate, since I

 and a Sabbatical spent in Hanoi, Vietnam).
-I live, with my trusty
+I now live in downtown

 and interests over the years, most of which I continue to keep up with;